 Conclusion

-Employees are entitled to reintegration if they have been unfit for work for more than six weeks a year.
+Employees are entitled to reintegration if they have been unfit for work for more than six weeks in a year.
 However, there is no obligation to accept reintegration.